Verax Improvement Proposal [VIP-9] - Workflow Differentiation for “Attest” and “Replace”

 The technical aspects of this proposal include:

-• Updating the AbstractModuleV2 interface to handle the new parameter.
+AbstractModuleV2interface to handle the new parameter. - Updating the

 Previous Implementation: